Lem0naise/cashcat/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under AGPL 3.0.
 See the [LICENSE](LICENSE) file for details.

 ---